Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Fluids and Humidity

-Patients with congestion and heavy phlegm should drink plenty of fluids and keep their homes humidified.
+People with congestion and heavy phlegm should drink plenty of fluids and keep their homes humidified.

 Chest therapy involves breathing in rhythmically for three to four deep breaths, then coughing to produce phlegm.
-Tapping the chest may also help loosen and bring up phlegm in patients who produce a lot of it.
+Tapping the chest may also help loosen and bring up phlegm in people who produce a lot of it.
 Avoid chest therapy during an acute exacerbation of COPD.

 When coughing to produce mucus, another method is to lean forward and "huff" repeatedly.
 Take relaxed breaths, and then huff again.
 Avoid forceful coughing, if possible.